Mark Zuckerberg wants to help save the world. That's the gist of "Building Global Community," the 5,732-word manifesto he posted on February 16.

 Whether it's a spear used by cavemen or a phone call from London to Los Angeles, technology has the ability to project human will beyond its natural reach.
 The greater the power of the technology, the greater its reach, and the greater the distance between the instigator of the action and the things or people it affects.
 This makes it possible, and often unavoidable, to have relationships without intimacy.

 The Internet is one of the most dramatic manifestations of action at a distance yet invented, which is why in a little more than a decade Facebook has been able to increase its number of active users from a few hundred to nearly two billion.
 Zuckerberg emphasizes that those nearly two billion users are broken up into millions of sub-groups, and no doubt that's true.
 But to think of Facebook's user base as a whole as a "community" stretches that word into meaninglessness, no matter how hard Facebook tries to convince us otherwise.
 Thus, when I open my Facebook page in the morning and find a greeting that says, "Good morning, Doug!
 Stay dry in Philadelphia today.
-Rain is in the forecast" (this on a day when I happen to be in California), I know it's an algorithm speaking and that there's nothing in the least bit personal about it.
+Rain is in the forecast," I know it's an algorithm speaking and that there's nothing in the least bit personal about it.
 Even harder to take seriously is a Facebook message that says, "Doug, we care about you."
 If it's connection we're after, this isn't it.

 The limitations of algorithmic intimacy are indicative of the larger problem.
 It's understandable that Zuckerberg would be eager to exploit the full the scope of Facebook's potential in pursuit of a better world, but in truth the full scope of Facebook's potential is precisely why it will be difficult to realize the contribution he desires.
 Zuckerberg recognizes the challenges.
 He mentions that even if his reviewers catch and remove inappropriate content ninety-nine percent of the time, millions of offensive messages still get through.
 More sophisticated artificial intelligence systems of control are in the works, he says, but they may take years to develop; "operational scaling" issues cause mistakes.
 Technologists dream of the perfect set of algorithms, but is it really possible to design a system that accurately monitors the daily communications of two billion people, and would we want one to be used if it were?